ishaskul/Lacuna/README.md

 #### Weight threshold value
 As a part of the --argument a threshold value is required to be specified for each analyzer as mentioned above.
-Lacuna internally uses this threshold value to optimize the code further by eliminating callgraph edges t hat lie below the threshold.
+Lacuna internally uses this threshold value to optimize the code further by eliminating callgraph edges that lie below the threshold.

 #### Entry
 The entry file, relative to the sourceFolder, that will serve as a starting